-Berkshire Hathaway will identify their risks, per example in the 10K of 2019, where the company lists the issues it is facing with the below risks.
+Berkshire Hathaway will identify their risks, for example in the 10K of 2019, where the company lists the issues it is facing with the below risks.

-1. “We are dependent on a few key people for our major investment and capital allocation decisions.”
+- “We depend on a few key people for our major investment and capital allocation decisions.”

-3. “Investments are unusually concentrated in equity securities and fair values are subject to loss in value.”
+- “Investments are unusually concentrated in equity securities and fair values are subject to lose in value.”

 Risk Unique to regulated businesses

 - “Our tolerance for risk in our insurance businesses may result in significant underwriting losses.